Kennedy brothers uprising

-The Kennedy Brothers uprising, was a provincial insurrection in Argentina in 1932, in which a group of citizens led by three brothers of Irish descent, Eduardo, Roberto and Mario Kennedy took the city of La Paz, Entre Ríos, under a banner of defense of democracy, against the de facto military government of General Jose Felix Uriburu that had overthrown President of the Nation, Hipólito Yrigoyen, in a coup d'etat on September 6, 1930.
+The Kennedy Brothers uprising, was a provincial insurrection in Argentina in 1932, in which a group of citizens led by three brothers of Irish descent, Eduardo, Roberto and Mario Kennedy took the city of La Paz, Entre Ríos, under a banner of defense of democracy, against the de facto military government of General José Félix Uriburu that had overthrown President of the Nation, Hipólito Yrigoyen, in a coup d'etat on September 6, 1930.

 Origins

 The three brothers were the children of Carlos Duval Kennedy and Rufina Cárdenas, who had ten children in total).
 They were born in the "Los Algarrobos" ranch, located in the Estacas District of the La Paz Department in the northern Argentine province of Entre Ríos.

 Conservative forces in the military and society had backed the coup that had toppled the Radical Civic Union government of Hipolito Yrigoyen.
 Simmering discontent led to a number of uprisings in provincial areas during the early 1930s (as the global Depression started to bite).
 The Kennedy Brothers led one such uprising.